ishwari21/seeking-tutor-problem/README.md

-# seeking-tutor-problem
+# Seeking Tutor Problem:

 The seeking tutor problem is a more complex sleeping barber problem.

-Seeking Tutor Problem:
+Here, I implement a solution in C programming language using POSIX threads, mutex locks, and semaphores that synchronizes the activities of the coordinator, tutors, and the students.

 The computer science department runs a mentoring center (csmc) to help undergraduate students with their programming assignments.
 The lab has a coordinator and several tutors to assist the students.
 The waiting area of the center has several chairs.
 Initially, all